Documentation

 An unminified version is also available as well:

-While the CDN approach is extremely simple, you may want to consider not using CDNs in production.
+While this CDN-based approach is quick and easy, you may want to consider not using CDNs in production.

 Download a copy